anoadragon453/matrix-reminder-bot/docker/README.md

 docker-compose up local-checkout
 ```

+This will build an optimized, production-ready container.
+If you are developing
+on matrix-reminder-bot and would like a development container for testing local
+changes, use the `start-dev.sh` script and consult [CONTRIBUTING.md](../CONTRIBUTING.md).

 **Note:** If you are trying to connect to a Synapse instance running on the
 host, you need to allow the IP address of the docker container to connect.
 This
 is controlled by `bind_addresses` in the `listeners` section of Synapse's